bimalka98/Industrial-Training/README.md

 or additional workshops/ learning opportunities to improve the wellness of its employees.
 This was a major weakness of the company that was observed during my internship.
-Therefore, I could experience a serious work-life imbalance during the training period which eventually make me lose interest in the company even though they have a great vision.*
+Therefore, I could experience a serious work-life imbalance during the training period which eventually made me lose interest in the company even though they have a great vision.*

 ---